EthanBauer/Learning-CPP/README.md

 Project:<br>
-Create a simple C++ program that demonstrates the basic concepts of OOP.<br>
+Create a simple C++ program that demonstrates the basic concepts of OOP.<br><br>

 Requirements:<br>
 * Define a class with at least two data members and two member functions.
 * Create an object of the class and set its data members using user input.
 * Call both member functions on the object and print the output.
 * Demonstrate the concepts of encapsulation and polymorphism.

 ---